jo1013/todo-api/README.md

 4. Add unit and integration tests
 5. Use environment variables for configuration
 6. Implement logging for better debugging and monitoring
-7. Create a frontend application to interact with the API
+7. Enhance the frontend with more advanced features (e.g., filtering, sorting)
 8. Dockerize the application for easier deployment
+9. Implement real-time updates using WebSockets
+10. Add offline support and data synchronization for the frontend

 Feel free to contribute to the project by implementing these improvements or suggesting new features!